towersvault/shinpokered/README.md

   - Wherein a special move is being used on a 'mon with greater attack than special stat
   - Wherein a physical move is being used on a 'mon with greater special than attack stat
 - The proper forget-move poof sfx plays during battle
+- Repels can no longer waste the mew encounter

 #Bugfixes